 Proposals for the reform of UK financial services regulation announced by the UK government on December 9, 2022 (known as the Edinburgh Reforms) contemplate, among other things, the repeal of technical standards contained in the UK Securitization Regulation.
-At the date of this prospectus, no such proposals have been finalized into law, although a draft statutory instrument has been published (the "Securitization Regulations 2023"), and the >Financial Conduct Authority and the Prudential Regulation Authority <have published a consultation paper setting out their proposals for rules to replace the Securitization Regulation (the "UK Securitization Consultation").
-The Securitization Regulations 2023 contains indicative legislative drafting as well as areas for further policy development, and the UK Securitization Consultation proposes a number of reforms and clarifications to the securitization regime including on territorial scope, information to be disclosed investors, and risk retention provisions.
-It remains unclear what will be required for institutional investors to demonstrate compliance with the various due diligence requirements (and in particular in relation to the transparency and disclosure verification requirements applicable) under any new rules, including the Securitization Regulations 2023, and under the UK Securitization Consultation, that are made into law, and whether the limited information that will be provided to noteholders in relation to the issuance of the offered notes is or will be sufficient to meet such requirements, and also what view the relevant UK regulator of any UK Affected Investor might take.
-Prospective investors that are UK Affected Investors should note that there are differences between the transparency and disclosure verification requirements of Article 5 of the EU Securitization Regulation and those considered by the proposed Securitization Regulations 2023 and that there is uncertainty as to the implications of such differences.
+At the date of this prospectus, no such proposals have been finalized into law.
+However, UK Affected Investors should be aware that the Financial Services and Markets Act 2023 lays down the foundations for the revocation over time of retained and derived EU financial services regulation in the UK (including the current UK Securitization Regulation), and its replacement with a tailored UK regime.
+In connection with the development of a new UK securitization regime, HM Treasury has published a draft statutory instrument (the "Securitization Regulations 2023") and the FCA and PRA have each published consultation papers with respect to certain detailed aspects of the new rules, including on territorial scope, information to be disclosed investors, and risk retention provisions.
+It is likely that the process will result in further regulatory divergence between the EU and UK.
+It remains unclear what will be required for institutional investors to demonstrate compliance with the various due diligence requirements (and in particular in relation to the transparency and disclosure verification requirements applicable) under any new rules, including the Securitization Regulations 2023, and under the aforementioned FCA and PRA consultations, that are made into law, and whether the limited information that will be provided to noteholders in relation to the issuance of the offered notes is or will be sufficient to meet such requirements, and also what view the relevant UK regulator of any UK Affected Investor might take.
+Prospective investors that are UK Affected Investors should note that there are differences between the transparency and disclosure verification requirements of Article 5 of the EU Securitization Regulation and those considered by the proposed Securitization Regulations 2023 and under the aforementioned FCA and PRA consultations and that there is uncertainty as to the implications of such differences.